• Home

 On a related note, RHEL 10 will adopt RHEL Lightspeed for the system administrators’ command line experience, which will include AI-driven assistance.

 These releases at Red Hat Summit 2025 are evidence to the manifest destiny of an open, agile, and teamwork oriented future for enterprise AI.
-By leading open-source innovation and driving key industry partnerships, Red Hat is committed to enabling organizations to more easily extract business value from AI and machine learning through the ability to expertly deliver and scale intelligent applications across hybrid and multicloud environments.
+By top open-source innovation and driving key industry partnerships, Red Hat is committed to enabling organizations to more easily extract business value from AI and machine learning through the ability to expertly deliver and scale intelligent applications across hybrid and multicloud environments.

 Previous Post